Get

 If your dog has an infection, the smell is a little worse than just the scent of Fritos.
 It generally smells more pungent and can be rotten, moldy, rancid, or sour smelling.

 So, if you catch a whiff of something that strikes you as abnormal, it might be worth checking out.
-Check-in between each one of your pup’s toes to make sure there are no abscesses, redness, swelling, or irritation.
+Check especially well in between each one of your pup’s toes to make sure there are no abscesses, redness, swelling, or irritation.

-If you see any of these things, it could very strongly indicate that your dog has some type of skin infection, and you should get it checked out by your vet so they can treat it appropriately.
+If you see any of these signs, it could very strongly indicate that your dog has a medical issue, and you should get it checked out by your vet so they can treat it appropriately.

-As we mentioned above, both need moisture-rich environments to thrive best.
+As we mentioned above, many microbes need moisture-rich environments to thrive best.
 So, if your dog loves water or constantly has damp feet, it could really contribute to recurring infections.
 Also, it might affect your pup if they have long fur where moisture can sit without airing out.

 Often, medicated antiseptic washes and topical ointments or creams can take care of these issues once your vet has diagnosed the problem.